Habits are a cornerstone of our lives. Some of our habits and routines can be so automatic that we don’t realize we are doing them.

 An important step in changing our habits is being aware of them in the first place.
 Self-awareness is important.

-While a search in Pinterest (don’t forget to follow my boards for loads of great content) will reveal posts about improving morning and evening routines, but what about those seemingly insignificant situations where you act out of habit?
+While a search on Pinterest (don’t forget to follow my boards for loads of great content) will reveal posts about improving morning and evening routines, what about those seemingly insignificant situations where you act out of habit?

-These sometimes overlooked situations might be the ones having the biggest impact on your life without you realizing.
+These sometimes overlooked situations might be the ones having a big impact on your life without you realizing it.

 Below I have listed 10 situations that are heavily influenced by your habits and routines.